thelastpickle/cassandra-reaper/docker/production-reaper/README.md

 Docker Hub, this Dockerfile will be slightly simplified, but realistically the same as what is provided here today.

+**Note**: The following commands are all assumed to be run from the `docker/reaper-production` directory.

 Building
 --------